xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

     buffer = T

-This is to define which buffer will be used to store reference image, a whole image or a cropped area of am image.
+This is to define which buffer will be used to store reference image, a whole image or a cropped area of an image.
 Buffer after N are all beyond rolling range, thus won't be pushed out by taking too many images.

 .. code-block:: ruby